orbeon/orbeon-forms-doc/form-runner/feature/automatic-calculations-dependencies.md

 ![Form Options](../../form-builder/images/form-settings-options.png)

+## Renaming of controls and formulas

+[SINCE Orbeon Forms 2019.1]

+When a control or section or grid is renamed, dependent formulas which use the notation `$foo` where `foo` is the control name, are automatically updated.

 ## Examples

 Consider the following grid, where the totals must appear, on one hand, on each line item row, but where the global totals are present *before* the grid.